duongtd23/PQTLS/README.md

 ## Symbolic verification of Hybrid Post-Quantum TLS 1.2
 In this repository, you can find:

-1) `IFF`: IFF protocol specification in CafeOBJ, and its formal verification of the  *identifiable property* with proof scores.
+1. `IFF`: IFF protocol specification in CafeOBJ and its proof scores to verify the  *identifiable property*.

-2) `without-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is **not** requested.
+2. `without-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is **not** requested.
-You will find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.
+You can find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.

-3) `with-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is requested.
+3. `with-client-authentication`: The specification and verification of the Hybrid PQ TLS in case client authentication is requested.
-Similarly, you will find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.
+Similarly, you can find the description of the contents of this folder and a detailed explanation of the formal specification in the README file in this folder.